rywet56/3dmeristem/README.md

 ## 2) Web App
 The web-app allows to view the predicted (via NovoSpaRc [1]) gene expression profiles of a selected (via PEP-score) set of ~ 1,000 genes in a 3D model of the developing A. Thaliana flower meristem at stage 4.
 See picture below.
-Next to that, also the UMAP clustering (from scRNA-seq data at stage 4) can be viewed in the 3D
-model, which has been pbtained by a probabilistic mapping of single cells to cells in 3D model via NovoSpaRc [1].
+Next to that, also the UMAP clustering (from scRNA-seq data at stage 4) can be viewed in the 3D model, which has been obtained by a probabilistic mapping of single cells to cells in 3D model via NovoSpaRc [1].

 <p align="center">
   <img src="https://user-images.githubusercontent.com/43107602/115282708-cd5ce080-a14a-11eb-94c4-e2c2f03e11fc.png"        height="391.75" width="375">